DickerDackel/lfo/README.md

 * A square wave
 * The inverse of all these

 The lfo registers the start time of its instantiation.
-It's constructor receives a period, the duration of one single wave until the wave repeats.
+Its constructor receives a period, the duration of one single wave until the wave repeats.

-When ever you now query a value from the lfo, it gives you the proper functionn result of that wave for this specific point in time.
+When ever you now query a value from the lfo, it gives you the proper function result of that wave for this specific point in time.
 Also, you can query all of the wave forms from the same lfo.

-Ther'e's one important difference to the lfo you might know from your DAW or synth.
-Since most programmers will use these to ramp other values by multiplication, this lfo is not centered around the 0 point of the y axis, but all waves are positioned so, that they return a value between 0 and 1.
+There's one important difference to the lfo you might know from your DAW or synth.
+Since most programmers will use these to ramp other values by multiplication, this lfo is not centered around the 0 point of the y axis, but all waves are positioned so that they return a value between 0 and 1.
 There are per-wave parameters to change this.